High-resolution album here

-To finally discover what Mata-nui was, and who and where he was - it was very exciting near the ending of old Bionicle.
-I remember (very well) the fascination and speculation surrounding that mystery….
+Finally discovering Mata-nui, who and where he was - it was a very exciting climax in the old Bionicle.
+I remember all the speculation surrounding that mystery….

-Since a depiction of Mata-nui was never made as an official set, last year I decided it was about time I tried makin' my own.
+Since a rendition of Mata-nui was never made as an official set, last year I decided it was about time I tried makin' my own.